marscher/trajdb/README.md

 representation (eg. XML, JSON)

 ## uploading files
-If the file lies on the same (network) filesystem as the data store, we want to avoid passing the file through an extra service, but just make a copy.
+If the file lies on the same (network) file system as the data store, we want to avoid passing the file through an extra service, but just make a copy.
 This is a common use case in local networks.

 Client has to provide some kind of "source" information of the file, the server then decides if the file needs to be uploaded or copied.